smldlyst/Profile/README.md

 ### Core Competency
-1. Model fit
+1. Fit Model
  : I can perform statistical and machine learning modeling for regression/classification prediction skillfully, and I have studied the theoretical background of most models.
+Also, I can apply AutoML & XAI to the analysis.

 1. API Deployment **[I can service machine learning models to customers and collaborate with developers.]**
  : I can develop DB, Model API, and distribute it to cloud.